 Black Friday Sustainability: Three ways to help e-commerce go green

-The rise of e-commerce shopping, and the appeal of sale-price products during the holiday shopping weekend see a lot of products being shipped from stores to buyers’ homes.
+The rise of e-commerce shopping, and the appeal of sale-price products during the holiday shopping weekend, sees a lot of products being shipped from stores to buyers’ homes.
 This, in turn, leads to large quantities of packaging that need to be recovered from domestic recycling collections in a way that allows said packaging to become high-quality material for recycling.

 At DS Smith, we believe in approaching society’s challenges with a big-picture perspective, not just tackling individual parts.
-So how can packaging design and production, e-commerce, and recycling come together to make Black Friday greener?
+So we’ve taken a look at how can packaging design, e-commerce deliveries, and recycling at home can come together to make Black Friday greener.

-1. How can companies reduce their Black Friday packaging?
+1. How can companies reduce their eCommerce packaging this Black Friday?

 Companies can solve this by re-evaluating the packaging they use to transport their products.
 Reducing the amount of packaging and using recyclable alternatives will remove the need for single-use, hard-to-recycle materials such as plastic air bags, while ensuring that the product is protected in transit.

 What’s more, when offered a choice between two packaging options for the same quality of product, we recently reported six in ten Europeans are willing to pay more for reduced plastic packaging, with 60% of UK consumers saying they were ready to pay more for packaging.

 This means, for businesses, that cutting corners on packaging isn’t in their economic best interest.
 There is a growing desire within the market, especially around Black Friday, for sustainable, renewable packaging that can be recycled at home.